Steady-state negative Wigner functions of nonlinear nanomechanical oscillators: Optomechanics

-\paragraph{Optomechanics --} We consider a typical optomechanical setup where the displacement $X = x_{\mathrm{ZPM}} ( b + \bplus )$ of the nanomechanical oscillator dispersively couples to several laser driven cavity resonances.
-In a frame rotating with the frequencies of the laser fields $\omega_{\mathrm{L},j}$ and after shifting all normal coordinates to their steady state values, its Hamiltonian reads,
+We consider a typical optomechanical setup where the displacement $X = \xzpm(b + \bplus)$ of the nanomechanical oscillator dispersively couples to several laser driven cavity resonances.
+In a frame rotating with the frequencies of the laser fields $\omega_{\mathrm{L},j}$ the system Hamiltonian reads